trzsz/trzsz.github.io/tmuxcc.md

 ## Hide title bar of panes
 By default, `iTerm2` will show a title bar for each split panes, which looks ugly.

-The title bar of panes can be hidden by setting `iTerm2 -> Preferences -> Appearance -> Panes`:
+The title bar of panes can be hidden by setting `iTerm2 -> Preferences... / Settings... -> Appearance -> Panes`:

 Unchecked `Show per-pane title bar with split panes`.